-We always offer you breakdown assistance in the Netherlands and abroad after 24 hours.
+We always offer you breakdown assistance in the Netherlands and abroad.
+In addition, we pay for the replacement transport in the Netherlands after 24 hours.
+The first 24 hours are for you own costs.
 If you have included the option of replacement transport abroad in your contract, you may also have a vehicle from an equivalent category as a replacement after 24 hours.

 May other people also drive the car?

 We have no problem if your partner or family members drive your private lease car, provided they have a valid driving licence under Dutch law.
 This also means supervising a 17-year-old driver (2todrive) is allowed.
 However, you must comply with all the requirements.
 The car cannot be offered and/or rented to others for payment.